Multi cluster setup with istio

 High Availability

-I will create a “lax” deploy on cluster 1 also
+I will create a “lax” deploy on cluster 1 as well.

 kubectl -n secure create deploy lax --image=nginx --port 80